 The Book Loft is an independent bookstore at 1680 Mission Drive.
 Founded in 1970, the store has a wonderful collection of books for all ages along with a large Scandinavian selection.

 The kids enjoyed browsing the children’s section with games and activity books.
-The books by local authors often include signed copies (check the website for book signing events).
+The books by local authors often include signed copies.

 The second floor holds antiquarian books and a small museum highlighting the life and works of Hans Christian Andersen.
 On display are multiple editions of Andersen’s stories, artifacts, and a Gutenberg printing press model.